KoyanagiT/Ryouiki_tenkai/README.md

 "Ryouiki_tenkai" is a Simulator of Ryouiki-Tenkai with Teachable Machine.

+## How to use
+  1. Concentrate
+  2. Complete the hand sign
+  3. shout
+  4. Concentrate again
+  5. you'll be a Shaman

+## Usage

+You don't play simulations here.
+Please go to the Original project to Click on [this](https://github.com/KoyanagiT/Ryouiki_tenkai).

+## Note

+*This simulations work on only "Google Chrome".
+*And, I don't test environments under Linux and Mac.
+*Please give this app permission to use camera and mic.

 ## DEMO

 You can learn how to making cute physics simulations (looks retro game).